Himika Akaneya

 Himika Akaneya (茜屋 日海夏, Akaneya Himika) is a Japanese voice actress and singer from Akita Prefecture who is a member of the idol group i☆Ris.
 She is affiliated with 81 Produce.
 She has also revealed that "Himika Akaneya" is not just her stage name, but her actual name as well.

+On July 5, 2023, she made her solo singer debut under her English name with her debut single "Stereo Sunset (Prod.
+AmPm)", releasing on November 22, 2023.
+The song was used at the ending theme song for the anime, MF Ghost.